 Submitted by J. Morgan

-Maple pollen and sap is coming on so this is some of the first protein that bees can collect in nature.
-Do you know what that means?
-Bees will begin to brood up.
-Stronger colonies are in fact building up now.
+Maple sap is coming in so this means "bud-break" and some of the first pollens (protein) that bees can collect in nature will be next (if not already).
+This means bees will begin to brood up.
+Strongest colonies are building up now or will be soon.

+The weather has been variable.
+We have seen some warm days and today, as I write this, it's freezing out.
 It's important to ensure there is honey accessible to the cluster so that the bees can more readily move on to it.
-Perhaps, a candy board would be appropriate?
+Perhaps, a candy board would be appropriate if there's not one on already?
 We still have some cold weather in front of us... and if bees are building up, that means more food consumption.
 It's a tricky time of year.
+On nicer days, take a look in the top and see if your bees are at the top bars, or if they are still in or below some honey frames.

 Here is what is happening inside the hive and what the bees do when they are stuck inside a tight cluster for 1-2 weeks on end?